When Virtual Becomes Actual

-Open-Enrollment Course: "Open Source Digital Forensics"
+For Working Professionals: "Open Source Digital Forensics"

 Earn credits toward a cybersecurity certificate from Georgia Tech Professional Education with this two-day course.
 Open Source Digital Forensics (OSDF) explores forensic investigation using freely redistributable, open source software tools.
 This class is ideal for law enforcement or commercial investigative organizations seeking to gain a digital forensics capability.

 IEEE Symposium on Security and Privacy (IEEE SS&P '18)

 Georgia Tech attends IEEE SS&P -- the premier forum for presenting developments in computer security and electronic privacy that brings together researchers and practitioners worldwide.
 See the research that Georgia Tech contributed to IEEE SS&P 2017.